-The ideal example of Piecemeal MVP type is BJ Fogg’s Website which I am going to explain in details in my next blog post, along with other MVP types from this group.
+The ideal example of Piecemeal MVP type is BJ Fogg’s Website which I am going to explain in details in my future blog post, along with other MVP types from this group.
 So, stay tuned!

 Oh yes, it also drove hundreds of thousands of people to their website and made their beta waiting list 70,000 people bigger overnight.

-So, how can a Landing Page be an MVP type?
+How can a Landing Page be an MVP type?
 Let’s make this clear trough Buffer app example.

-So he created a simple landing page that was describing what Buffer “did.”
+He created a simple landing page that was describing what Buffer “did.”
 If people were interested, they could click the Plans and Pricing button.

 Creating engaging Blog content is one of the most powerful online marketing techniques available today.
-It fuels many inbound marketing techniques: SEO, Paid search marketing, Social media marketing, Email marketing, etc.
+It fuels many inbound marketing techniques: SEO, paid search marketing, social media marketing, Email marketing, etc.

-But how can you use content marketing as MVP kind-a-thing for your business?
+How can you use content marketing as MVP kind-a-thing for your business?

 As you can imagine, his publisher pushed back, and then Tim pushed back.
-To end the stalemate, the publisher suggested they run a few Facebook ads to test titles.
+To end the stalemate, the publisher suggested they run few Facebook ads to test titles.

 The winner — The 4-Hour Work Week: Escape 9-5, Live Anywhere, and Join the New Rich — was not Tim’s favorite.
 But he can hardly argue with the results.